 There’s an RV out there for everyone!
-From small pop-up folding trailers to multi-million dollar bus conversions, almost 10 million RVs are traveling the American Highways.
-So let’s discuss some of the financing options out there so you can make your RV dream possible.
+From small pop-up folding trailers to multi-million dollar bus conversions, almost 10 million RVs are traveling the American highways.
+So let’s discuss some of the financing options out there so you can get an RV loan and make your RV dream possible.

 RV loan financing share similar features to both car loans and mortgages.
 They rely heavily on your credit and verification to pay on collateral (the RV itself).
 They also can be stretched out for many years and have tax advantages.

 Most RV loans are financed by RV dealerships, banks, and credit unions.
 RVs can be considered primary or secondary homes so lenders can offer loan periods that can stretch out between 5 and 20 years.
 Interest rates can be as low as 3.99% or as high as 35.99%.
 Usually, a down payment of 10-20% down is asked for.